 During the Nazi occupation of France between 1942 and 1944, almost 76,000 Jews were sent to concentration and death camps in French freight cars.
 Only 3,000 survived.

-, thousands of foreign nationals who didn't previously qualify for compensation could be eligible for a payment.
+Now, 70 years since the end of the Second World War, thousands of foreign nationals who didn't previously qualify for compensation could be eligible for a payment.
 Canadians, Israelis and Americans are just some of the nationalities which could qualify.

 In return for creating the fund, the US has promised French rail company SNCF immunity from future US lawsuits linked to Holocaust deportation claims.